Osteoarthritis of the hip

 In addition to the 3D visualization of acetabular and femoral head-neck morphology, MRI allows the assessment and semi-quantitative evaluation of a large variety of tissue abnormalities not only of the cartilage and the acetabular labrum but also of the bone marrow, the ligaments and the synovium 10,18-23.

-Existing MRI based semi-quantitative scoring systems are HOAMS, HIMRISS and SHOMRI 10,20-22.
+MRI based semi-quantitative scoring systems are the HOAMS, HIMRISS and SHOMRI systems 10,20-22.

 The HOAMS score 20 assesses a variety of features of the hip joint such as chondral lesions, bone marrow lesions, subchondral cysts, osteophytes, labral lesions, synovitis and joint effusion as well as attrition, dysplasia, intraarticular bodies, labral hypertrophy, paralabral cysts, femoral herniation pit, insertional greater trochanteric tendonitis and/or bursitis 20,22.